 There are 15 types of distortions that affect one’s thought processes and are the significant causes of anxiety.

-1. Filtering: Filtering refers to the distorted thinking of an individual who chooses to dwell only on the negative happenings of their life, ignoring all the positive occurrences.
+1. Filtering: Filtering refers to the distorted thinking of an individual who chooses to dwell only on their life’s negative happenings, ignoring all the positive occurrences.

-Even though a lot of good may happen in the person’s day, the individual may choose to focus only on negative happenings, thus increasing levels of anxiety.
+Even though many good things may happen in the person’s day, the individual may focus only on negative happenings, thus increasing anxiety levels.

 2. Polarized or Black and White thinking: As the name suggests, this distortion is all about thinking in black or white, with no grey shades in between.

-For example, if a student is weak at a particular subject, he/she may believe “that they are a failure and will not be able to succeed in their life” even though in reality they may be useful in other subjects.
+For example, if a student is weak at a particular subject, he/she may believe “that they are a failure and will not be able to succeed in their life” even though they may be useful in other subjects in reality.

 This kind of thinking leads to a sense of despair, eventually increasing one’s sense of anxiety.